rust-lang/rust/src/doc/guide-syntax.md

 # Functions

-Functions in Rust are introduced with the `fn` keyword, optional parameters are specified within brackets as comma separated `name: type` pairs, and `->` indicates the return type.
+Functions in Rust are introduced with the `fn` keyword, optional arguments are specified within parenthesis as comma separated `name: type` pairs, and `->` indicates the return type.
 You can ommit the return type for functions that do not return a value.
 Functions return the top level expression (note the return expression is not terminated with a semi colon).

 ~~~~
 fn main() {